-Section: Contents: Section 2 - National Planning Policy Context This section sets out the statutory requirements for the Local Plan and CIL viability including the NPPF, CIL Regulations and PPG website.
+Section 2 - National Planning Policy Context This section sets out the statutory requirements for the Local Plan and CIL viability including the NPPF, CIL Regulations and PPG website.
 Section 3 - Local Planning Context This section sets out the details of the current adopted Local Plan, the existing evidence base, and the emerging Local Plan policies which will have a direct impact on viability.
-Section 4 - Viability Assessment Method This section describes our generic methodology for appraising the viability of development which is based on the residual approach as required by guidance and best practice.
-Sections 5 - 8 These sections summarise the evidence base, property market context, development monitoring and viability for each sector of the property market including residential, older persons housing, retail and commercial uses.
-Section 9 - Conclusions and Recommendations Finally, we make our recommendations in respect of the Plan viability, Affordable Housing and CIL.
+Section 4 - Viability Assessment MethodViability Assessment Method This section describes our generic methodology for appraising the viability of development which is based on the residual approach as required by guidance and best practice.
+Section 5 - AONB Residential This section summarise the evidence base, property market context, development monitoring and viability for the residential sector.
+Section 6 - Conclusions and Recommendations Finally, we make our recommendations in respect of the Plan viability, Affordable Housing and CIL.